Bird suet cake recipe, fat ball recipe, wild bird food

 wildlife gardening

-My recipe for making your own homemade wild bird suet cake.
+My recipe for making your own homemade wild bird fat balls.
 It’s great fun and really quick – around 10 minutes.

 IMG_2783.JPGYou will need the following equipment: